 Counterparty Credit Risk (CCR)

-Only the BHCs subject to the market shock scenario are required to complete this Worksheet.

 The CCR worksheet collects projected counterparty credit losses as of a date specified by the Federal Reserve.
 Losses should be reported as positive values.

 Line item 1 Trading Incremental Default Losses (Trading IDR)

 Report incremental default risk (IDR) of credit sensitive assets in the trading book over the projection horizon.
 Trading IDR represents the additional losses incurred from default of underlying securities (obligors) in the trading book, beyond the MTM losses already captured by the MTM trading book shocks.
 To estimate Trading IDR, firms can leverage calculations under the Basel methodology as defined in Basel Committee on Banking Supervision (BCBS) Guidelines for Computing Capital for Incremental Risk in the Trading Book.
 Alternatively, BHCs may use an existing internal methodology/process for IDR.
 Default risk should be consistent with the macroeconomic scenario.
 Where separate methodologies are used to calculate CCR IDR and Trading IDR, provide separate data results and supporting details.
 BHCs should not reflect diversification benefits between Trading IDR and CCR IDR in their calculations.